kadirpekel/algorig/README.md

 Confirmed at round: 6054
 ```

 Perfect shot, you just interacted with your contract deployed on the blockchain.
-Let's now test what happens when we send an incorrect parameter to our contract.
+Now let's test what happens when we send an incorrect parameter to our contract.

 ```bash